palomachain/docs/src/guide/develop/applications/compass-evm/overview.md

 The Compass-EVM contract resembles a validator-set multisig with a few tweaks.
-Even though it is designed to be used with a consensus process on Paloma, the Compass-EVM contract itself encodes nothing about this consensus process and instead focuses on two main operations:
+Even though it is designed to be used with a consensus process on Paloma, the Compass-EVM contract itself encodes nothing about this consensus process.
+Find the available contract addresses [here](../../../resources/networks.md)

 ## Model